HithakshiKulal/ScrollViewDemo/Readme.md

 #  Demo app for scroll view - horizontal and vertical

-How to set contstraints for an scroll view to work
+How to set constraints for an scroll view to work

 1. Scroll view should have 4 constraints
     1. top